 Amazon Prime memberships also offer loads of videos and shows for free streaming.
-And again, these will need to be downloaded before you fly, as in-flight wifi speeds are abysmal.
+And again, these will need to be downloaded before you fly, as in-flight wifi speeds can be abysmal.

-Plan for an abundance of shows – the Amazon Prime video app will not work once you are abroad and it does block VPNs, in my experience.
+Plan for an abundance of shows – the Amazon Prime video app will often not work once you are abroad and it often block VPNs, in my experience.
 So, download for all legs of your flight while you’re at home or you won’t be able to access them abroad.